rameshvarun/ipfs-share/README.md

 ## Instructions (Docker)

-The easist way to start the application is using Docker compose.
+The easiest way to start the application is using Docker compose.

 ```
 git clone https://github.com/rameshvarun/ipfs-share.git